chris-krenz/EC327-GroupProject/README.md

 # If you would like to try and download the executable and play it, the file can be found in the /misc/executables with the name EncoreLite.exe

-# The video presentation of the project can be found here: